Whiteknight/ParserObjects/docs/v5/parser_usage.md

 ## Parser Invariants

-`IParser` implementations in the ParserObjects library all follow these rules and invariants:
+`IParser` implementations in the ParserObjects library all follow these rules and satisfy these invariants:

 1. On failure, the parser consumes no data from the input sequence, and the input sequence is returned to the state it was in before the parse was attempted.
 2. On success, the parser consumes only the data it needed to match a pattern and construct the result value.
 All other data, including buffers and lookaheads, are returned to the input sequence.